fanglingsu/vimb/index.md

 ## latest features

+New setting 'hint-follow-last'
+: If on, vimb automatically follows the last remaining hint on the page (default behaviour).
+If off hints are fired only if enter is pressed.

 Remote-Control via socket (previously a fifo)
 : If vimb is started with `-s` or `--socket` option, vimb creates a unix domain socket named `$XDG_RUNTIME_DIR/vimb/socket/{pid}`.